 But here’s the thing – you ARE enough, even if you’re not feeling it.
 Not because you graduated with good grades or for dating someone gorgeous.
 Also not because your company makes 2 million dollars in revenue or for getting your dream job.

 You are good enough because of you!
 Because you have value as a human because you’re special in your way, and there’s no one else like you in the world.

 Your worth is not dependent on anything external.
 You are the one who gets to decide how valuable you are.
 And the way you perceive yourself, set the standard for others on how you demand to be treated.

-I remember how it used to be for me before I began my healing journey.
-I was always with that feeling that I am not enough, that I’m not doing enough or having enough.
+I remember how it used to be for me before I began my childhood trauma healing journey.
+I had always felt that I’m not doing enough, or having enough.

 Therefore, I was continuously stuck in the mindset of “I have to prove myself to these people so that they would love me”.

 Life for me, back then, was about putting on an act.
 I didn’t view myself as deserving of goodwill just for being me.

 I needed approval from outside of myself to justify my existence.
 My brain was programmed in a way that I had to become “more” in order to prove myself “worthy”.

 I was so busy judging myself and qualifying myself as “I don’t measure up” that I became even more fearful of being judged by others.